Mnux9/JEPT/README.md

 This is a tool for viewing azimuth and eleveation of selected spacecraft from ephermis data based on entered QTH location.

+Keep in mind that this code is still not done, needs a lot of changes and features but it somewhat works.

 # TO DO: